Diversity and reading lists

 The audit method and data collection spreadsheet we used in our research has been made available on this page, to empower you to undertake an audit of your own lists.

-Use the data you gather to start a conversation about the diversity of your reading lists, library collections, and wider curriculum.
+Use the data you gather to start a conversation about the diversity of your reading lists, Library collections, and wider curriculum.

-Once you have completed the audit, please submit your audit using the form on this page - this will help us build a collective picture of current practices relating to the diversity of reading lists and library collections.
+Once you have completed the audit, please submit your audit using the form on this page - this will help us build a collective picture of current practices relating to the diversity of reading lists and Library collections.
 It will help us make the changes you want to see.

 Step One